darkoverlordofdata/exspresso/doc/comparison.md

 ## Magic
 CodeIgniter uses PHP magic methods to dispatch missing method calls to the controller.
-Exspresso uses inheritance injection to emulate this behavior.
+Exspresso uses prototype injection to emulate this behavior.

 ## Templates
 Exspresso uses embedded coffee-script (*.eco) for all view files.
 All helpers, supplied data elements,